benrosenberg/benrosenberg.github.io/posts/CSCI-260-notes/md/Lecture 11.md

 Two approaches - "big-endian" and "little-endian"

-Sy we have the following in RAM, where B1..B4 represent bytes 1 through 4:
+Say we have the following in RAM, where B1..B4 represent bytes 1 through 4:

 contents|address
 -|-